HSAI FINAL DEADLINE ALERT: ROS - GuruFocus.com

-NEW YORK, June 01, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Hesai Group ( HSAI) pursuant and/or traceable to Company’s initial public offering conducted in February 2023 (the “IPO”), of the important June 6, 2023 lead plaintiff deadline in the securities class action commenced by the Firm.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Hesai Group (NASDAQ: HSAI) pursuant and/or traceable to Company's initial public offering conducted in February 2023 (the "IPO"), of the important June 6, 2023 lead plaintiff deadline in the securities class action commenced by the Firm.

 SO WHAT: If you purchased Hesai securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.